nano-devs/Musicfy-Bot/README.md

 Have a Musicfy and Smile :))

 ## Support
-Check the complete command list [here](https://github.com/madeyoga/Musicfy-Bot/wiki/How-to-use-Musicfy's-commands).
+**Checkout the complete command list [here](https://github.com/madeyoga/Musicfy-Bot/wiki/How-to-use-Musicfy's-commands).**

-If you need more help, feel free to contact us developers via dm or you can also join the support server.
+If you need more help, feel free to contact us developers via dm or join the support server.

 ## Support Musicfy
 Thanks!
 We really appreciate any kind of support!
 Your vote alone is very valuable to us!